Tim01010/picosrv/readme.md

 # PicoSRV
-A simple library that allows hosting a HTTP Server on a Raspberry Pi Pico W
+A simple library for hosting HTTP Servers on [Raspberry Pi Pico W](https://datasheets.raspberrypi.com/picow/pico-w-product-brief.pdf) devices.

 ## Installation

 Create 2 files on the pico.
-1. A file called `wifi.py` with the content of [wifi.py on this repository](wifi.py) in it.
+1. A file called `wifi.py` with the contents of [wifi.py on this repository](wifi.py) in it.
 2. Repeat with [httpserver.py](httpserver.py).

 ## Usage